 Boston Baroque - Haydn Creation - Criticaclassica.com

-Franz Joseph Haydn wrote "Die Schöpfung" ("The Creation"), sacred oratorio for soprano, tenor, bass, chorus and orchestra, between 1796 and 1798.
+Written between 1796 and 1798, "Die Schöpfung" ("The Creation"), sacred oratorio for soprano, tenor, bass, chorus and orchestra by Franz Joseph Haydn had a rather long gestation.

-The booklet, attribution is still controversial, had already been submitted to the composer in 1795, by Johann Peter Salomon, German impresario known transplanted in the UK.
+The booklet, author of still unidentified, had already been submitted to the composer in 1795, by Johann Peter Salomon, known impresario tedseco transplanted in the UK.